 Once you have been approved for an outside scholarship or grant, you are required to submit the Financial Aid Reporting Form along with documentation of your award to the Office of Financial Aid.
-This reporting requirement is enforced by federal regulations.
 Failure to follow this directive may result in cancellation or reduction of your award(s).